Kneedeep2005/UETC/observational_constraints/galaxies/README.md

 - large-scale magnetic field morphology in spiral and irregular galaxies,
 - correlations between electromagnetic structure and rotation behavior,
 - propagation effects associated with extended galactic environments,
-- observational limits on density-layering or refractive behavior at galactic scales.
+- observational limits on density-layering or refractive behavior at galactic scales,
-- **DES / DECam Late-Time Structure Measurements**
-  Late-time galaxy clustering and weak-lensing constraints from the Dark Energy Survey, treated as a boundary condition on effective propagation and structure-based interpretations.
+- **DES / DECam late-time structure measurements**, treated as boundary conditions on effective propagation and structure-based interpretations.

+## Current entries

+- **Density-Gradient–Based Inference Scaler (Working Hypothesis)**
+  `density_gradient_inference_scaler.md`
+  A minimal, bounded, dimensionless inference-scaling law motivated by cumulative exposure to density gradients along photon paths.
+Recorded as a testable organizing hypothesis, not a precision fit or resolved explanation.

+- **NGC 2403: Normalized-Radius Overlay on Conceptual u(x)**
+  `ngc2403_normalized_overlay.md`
+  An illustrative, non-fitted shape comparison between a conceptual u(x) response and the observed NGC 2403 rotation curve using shared normalized-radius coordinates.
+Intended to motivate broader, falsifiable tests.

 At this stage, no claims are asserted and no resolutions are proposed.
-Entries in this directory are intended to remain model-agnostic, revision-safe, and grounded in published observational data.
+All entries are intended to remain model-agnostic, revision-safe, and grounded in published observational data.

-**Status:** Placeholder (tracked, not yet developed)
+**Status:** Partially populated (working hypotheses and illustrative constraints)